 A Game of Thrones

 Lord Eddard Stark, now Hand of the King, advises Catelyn Stark to watch his ward, Theon Greyjoy.
 With tensions increasing in King's Landing, House Stark may need the Iron Fleet of Theon's father, Balon Greyjoy, Lord of the Iron Islands.

 A Clash of Kings

-When warfare erupts in Westeros after the death of Robert Baratheon, Balon Greyjoy takes advantage of the instability and declares independence for the Iron Islands.
-Rather than ally with King Robb Stark against House Lannister, Balon sends the ironborn to occupy key positions in the North and declares himself King of the Iron Islands and the North.
+Balon takes advantage of the instability and declares independence for the Iron Islands.
+Rather than ally with Robb against House Lannister and King Joffrey I Baratheon, Balon sends the ironborn to occupy key positions in the north and declares himself King of the Isles and the North.

 A Feast for Crows